Santo Daime's MeToo Moment

 Are any American members of CEFLURGEM supporting Paolo Roberto now , helping to pay his legal fees and so on?

 Which brings us to today, when a 33-woman Brazilian woman is bringing a civil law suit against Paulo Roberto for sexual assault.
-She was a member of Roberto’s Ceu do Mar church in Rio, and in 2020 became Roberto’s personal assistant.
+Reportedly, she was a member of Roberto’s Ceu do Mar church in Rio, and in 2020 became Roberto’s personal assistant.
 She also became Executive Director of his NGO, Associação Proteção da Floresta (Forest Protection Association), and managed his and his son Jordao’s company Nova NI (also known as Ni Yushin).

 In April 2022, Mr. Paulo Roberto leveraged his position as a religious leader to propose an unorthodox intervention he described as therapeutic, intended to address the woman’s relationship-related traumas.
 However, this dynamic has been identified as abusive.
 The emotional, psychological, and sexual manipulations intensified over time, exacerbated by the fact that Mr. Roberto, in addition to being a religious leader, exploited this professional relationship to create environments conducive to these abusive practices, which he referred to as “therapeutic.”